mobretreat/mobretreat-oldcontent/Day of mob retreat.md

 DAY OF MOB RETREAT
 ===================

-Day of mob reatreat is a full day of practicing collaborative software development as a mob in groups of 5 +- 1 people sharing the same code.
+Day of mob retreat is a full day of practicing collaborative software development as a mob of 5 +- 1 people with TDD and refactoring.
 Practicing different styles of collaboration is complemented by retrospectives and reflection.

 Schedule
 -------------